The stories that once broke me are not me.

-It was the agony hidden under different masks, embodied in people I loved or hated, people I gifted with my attention or ghosted them.
-It was still the pain I watched in characters from the movies, or imagined and heard in the books I red.
-For many years I had no clue in how many ways the stories of my wounds were told.
-I had no clue how many different forms and shapes, stories and fairy tales, in how many places and times, the same wounds have been lived and by how many other people.
+It was the agony hidden under different masks, embodied in people I loved or hated, people I gifted with my attention or ghosted.
+It was still the pain I watched in characters from the movies or imagined and heard in the books I read.
+I had no clue how many ways my wounds’ stories were told.
+I had no clue how many different forms and shapes, stories and fairy tales, in how many places and times the same wounds have been lived, and by how many other people.

-The entire history of humankind was captured in metaphors through the novels and myths that are our legacy nowadays.
-This is the way our minds, our souls can cope with the sorrows, guilts, pains and scars that still consume us slowly, like a lava river flowing through our blood stream burning all in its way and replacing it with the amorphous and senseless ash.
+The history of humankind was captured in metaphors through the novels and myths that are our legacy nowadays.
+This is how our minds and souls can cope with the sorrows, guilts, pains, and scars that still consume us slowly, like a lava river flowing through our bloodstream, burning all in its way and replacing it with the amorphous and senseless ash.
 Nothing remains, nothing survives, nothing but the marks of that pain sculpted deeply by the cold, dark ash trails.

-For many, there is this one day, when they are ready to become their own phoenix and raise from ash, reborn, reshaped and healed.
+For many, this is one day when they are ready to become their phoenix and rise from ash, reborn, reshaped, and healed.

-Is the day they are no longer their old versions, but an enhanced and upgraded self, different, but keeping the core of what was burnt.
+It is the day they are no longer their old versions but an enhanced and upgraded self, different but keeping the core of what was burnt.

-Is the day when the victim vs villain game is taken to the next level.
+It is the day when the victim vs. villain game is taken to the next level.

 They know that is the day when they save themselves from themselves.